I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-kequeryhardwarecounterconfiguration.md

 ## -remarks
 <p>In Windows 7, this routine is implemented only for the x86-based, x64-based, and Itanium-based architectures.
 If the caller is running on a processor architecture that is not supported, the routine returns STATUS_NOT_IMPLEMENTED. </p>

-<p>To set the hardware counter configuration to use for thread profiling, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff553257">KeSetHardwareCounterConfiguration</a> routine. </p>

-<p>In Windows 7, this routine is implemented only for the x86-based, x64-based, and Itanium-based architectures.
-If the caller is running on a processor architecture that is not supported, the routine returns STATUS_NOT_IMPLEMENTED. </p>

-<p>To set the hardware counter configuration to use for thread profiling, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff553257">KeSetHardwareCounterConfiguration</a> routine. </p>
+<p>To set the hardware counter configuration to use for thread profiling, call the <a href="..\ntddk\nf-ntddk-kesethardwarecounterconfiguration.md">KeSetHardwareCounterConfiguration</a> routine. </p>

 ## -requirements
 <table>